 Department of Mechanical Engineering Sciences

 Salary: £31,302 to £39,609 per annum plus benefits

 Fixed Term Contract until 30/06/2020

 Interview Date: To be confirmed

-The successful candidates must have a strong background in control theory and should be a holder of a PhD degree in one of the areas of control systems engineering, automotive engineering, mechanical engineering or electrical engineering.
-Also, expertise in the following areas is highly desirable:
+The successful candidates must have a strong background in control theory and should be a holder of a Ph.D. degree in one of the areas of control systems engineering, automotive engineering, mechanical engineering or electrical engineering.

-The appointee will join Surrey’s Centre for Automotive Engineering of the Mechanical Engineering Sciences Department, which has research interests in a wide range of topics, including active vehicle dynamics, tyre dynamics, electric powertrains, vehicle aerodynamics and novel transmission systems for electric and hybrid electric vehicles.
+The project offers an opportunity for successful candidates to work in an inspiring environment at the University's Centre for Automotive Engineering of the Mechanical Engineering Sciences Department, which has research interests in a wide range of topics including electric vehicle, hybrid vehicles, connected and automated vehicles, vehicle aerodynamics, novel transmission systems for electric and hybrid electric vehicles and tyre dynamics.

 Please note, it is University Policy to offer a starting salary equivalent to Level 3.6 (£31,302) to successful applicants who have been awarded, but are yet to receive, their PhD certificate.
 Once the original PhD certificate has been submitted to the local HR Department, the salary will be increased to Level 4.1 (£32,236).

 For more information and to apply online, please download the further details and click on the 'apply online' button above.

 We acknowledge, understand and embrace diversity.